bright/new-www/_posts/2018-02-15-implementing-in-app-language-change.md

 # The big picture #

-Before I start with the code, let me explain how this whole mechanism will work like.
+Before I start with the code, let me explain how this whole mechanism will work.

 I'm going to translate all the strings visible on the current application screen during the lifecycle callbacks (e.g. `Activity.onResume()` and `Fragment.onResume()`).
 This approach is easy to implement and understand and it currently covers all my needs.
 I won't try to force the app to translate itself magically.
 This means some overhead in the code for re-initializing all the texts and views which need to be translated.